jer-k/jekyll-now/_drafts/2019-08-16-github-webhook-authentication-with-elixir-plug.md

 end
 ```

-The first thing I want to note is that I never understood [with]() until now.
-When it was introduced the syntax just totally threw me off and since I wasn't writing much Elixir at the time, it never clicked.
-However, I'm totally happy I understand it now because it is the perfect construct for what we want to do.
+The first thing I want to note is that I never understood `with` until now.
+When it was introduced, the syntax threw me off and since I wasn't writing much Elixir at the time, it never clicked.
+However, I'm happy that I understand it now because it is the perfect construct for what we want to do.

 First, we want to get the signature of the request that Github has sent.
 If we look at the [Payloads](https://developer.github.com/webhooks/#payloads) section of the API docs we'll see that Github adds a `X-Hub-Signature` header to each request.
 It is described as
 ```
 The HMAC hex digest of the response body.
 This header will be sent if the webhook is configured with a secret.
 The HMAC hex digest is generated using the sha1 hash function and the secret as the HMAC key.
 ```
-which we will come back to a little later when we need to build the digest ourselves, but for now lets fill in `get_signature_digest` to grab the header from the request.
+which we will come back to a little later when we need to build the digest ourselves, but for now let's fill in `get_signature_digest` to grab the header from the request.
 Plug has a function to help us do this [get_req_header/2](https://hexdocs.pm/plug/Plug.Conn.html#get_req_header/2) so let's use that.

 ```ruby
 defp get_signature_digest(conn) do